Last updated on May 2nd, 2022 at 09:27 pm

 They liked wearing the comfortable attire, and they all looked sharp.
 A few months later, we added dark slacks, sweaters, and several other outfits, all bearing the company logo.

-It’s easy to outfit your staff in uniforms.
+It’s easy to outfit your staff in uniforms sydney.
 And not terribly expensive.

 Simply choose your corporate “style” and take your clothes to a local embroiderer.